Do you have a spending problem? Would you know if you did?

 If you’re stressed about your finances or don’t know where your money goes, it’s likely you could have a spending problem and not even know it.

-Read on for ways you can identify and stop overspending.
+Read on for ways you can identify and learn how to stop overspending.

 8 Signs You May Be Overspending